starina-os/starina/README.md

 Starina ("star" + "-ina", inspired by [stellina](https://en.wiktionary.org/wiki/stellina)) is a new general-purpose operating system based on a microkernel architecture.
 It is designed to provide the best developer experience, enabling even kernel newbies to easily understand and enjoy developing an OS.

+## Website is running on Starina!

+Visit **[starina.dev](https://starina.dev)** to experience the very first (trivial) production use of Starina, on Linux/QEMU hypervisor on Raspberry Pi imitating a KVM-based cloud environment.

+Your every single request boots a new Starina VM instantly.

 ## Why Starina?

 "What if we try building a microkernel-based general-purpose OS with 21st-century technologies?"
 This is the question we are trying to answer.
 There are many microkernel projects out there; however, they often aim to be hobby or research projects or are designed for embedded systems.